 P8G.1 SuDS capacity shall be such that no onsite flooding or increased offsite flood risk will occur for events up to the drainage system standard of service capacity, which shall be taken as the 1% AEP plus climate change allowance.
-All proposals shall demonstrate how impacts to people and property will be minimised where this is a residual risk of flooding (i.e. if the drainage system capacity will be exceeded in an event greater than the 1% AEP event plus climate change).
+All proposals shall demonstrate how impacts to people and property will be minimised where this is a residual risk of flooding (i.e. if the drainage system capacity will be exceeded in an event greater than the 1% AEP event plus 40% climate change).

-P8G.2 All proposals shall demonstrate that safe access and egress through a site will be maintained during a flood event that exceeds the 1% AEP plus climate change.
+P8G.2 All proposals shall demonstrate that safe access and egress through a site will be maintained during a flood event that exceeds the 1% AEP plus 40% climate change.

-P8G.3 It shall be demonstrated that the drainage system is designed so that unless specifically designated to hold or convey water, flooding will not occur in any part of a building or utility plant susceptible to water.
+P8G.3 It shall be demonstrated that the drainage system is designed so that unless specifically designated to hold or convey water, flooding will not occur in any part of a building nor to utility plant that is susceptible to water.